clemsonacm/hackpack/README.md

 For all projects and improvements:

 1. Clone the repo
+2. Choose an issue from the issue tracker
-2. Checkout a new branch with the topic as the name
+3. Checkout a new branch with the topic as the name
+4. Push the branch to the repo
-3. When the branch is complete, create a pull request in Bitbucket
+5. When the branch is complete, create a pull request in Bitbucket
-4. When the pull request is reviewed, and the code will be merged into master when approved.
+6. When the pull request is reviewed, and the code will be merged by one of the admins into master when approved.

+If you have any questions related to the issues in the tracker, comment on the issues and CC one of the admins.

 #### Writing Documentation
 For each item in the Hackpack, please include the following: